igehhh-dev/igehhh-dev/README.md

 ### Hi there 👋

 - 👀 I'm Yetunde Ige
-- 📌 A Solidity Smart Contract Developer
+- 📌 A Technical Product and Project Manager
 - 💬 I am enthusiastic about the "Decentralized" Web
 - ❕ I am looking to collaborate on Web3 projects
 - ⚡️ Mantra: In a world of impossible, the possibilities are endless.